sabrinacamp2/Non-Terra-GCP/Supplementary-information.md

 	2. Python: us.gcr.io/broad-dsp-gcr-public/terra-jupyter-python:1.0.15
 	3. Default: us.gcr.io/broad-dsp-gcr-public/terra-jupyter-gatk:2.2.14

-Erica has several workspaces.
-I think she could have one PD per workspace, and mount just mount the workspace PD she is interested in using that time/day/whatever.
-If she wanted to do things on each PD at once, she could create two VMs, ssh into both, mount each PD, and all should be good.

 ## Sudo access on docker
 - To be able to use the `sudo` command, you have to enter the docker as the root user.
 Generally wouldn't recommend accessing the docker as the root user because of file/folder permissions weirdness later.